 At Gazelle, the key is to operate “scrappy.”
 The company has a lean management approach to eliminate waste to continually improve efficiency and quality.
 “We signed the lease for this building on February 28, 2013 and by June 1 we were processing devices,” Brummer said.

 Brummer, along with Scott Zachow, senior director of processing center operations, have been with Gazelle since its early days.
-Brummer joined up eight years ago, and Zachow has been with Gazelle for five.
-And in that time, they've both seen a lot.
+Brummer joined up in 2009, and Zachow has been with Gazelle since 2012.
+And in that time, they’ve both seen a lot.

 “We have a close relationship with the local police department,” Brummer said.
 That’s a good thing, because phones have come into Gazelle with drugs stashed inside the case.
 Phones have also come in with money hidden inside the case, forgotten driver’s licenses, and of course, plenty of inappropriate photos and texts that the owner forgot to erase.